Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 Now there should be two virtual machines within the same resource group.
 One running Windows 10 and one running Ubuntu also know as Linux.
 ![The Two Virtual Machines](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/4ba7e14f-1eb1-4ea2-a583-474b4887c728)

-Open the first virtual machine and copy it's public IP address.
+Open the first virtual machine VM1 and copy it's public IP address.
+Which is 20.127.184.219
 ![Finding The IP Address Of The 1st VM](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/baf8d482-e0ed-444a-895e-eeb12a28c152)

-Connect to the first virtual machine using remote desktop, by opening remote desktop and pasting the public IP Address of the first virtual machine.
+Connect to VM1 using remote desktop, by opening remote desktop and pasting the public IP Address of VM1.
 ![Connecting To The First VM](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/12ddd9b6-ede2-4359-a45c-f99b6f5736e7)

-Enter the username and password for the first virtual machine and connect to it via remote desktop.
+Enter the username and password for VM1 and connect to it via remote desktop.
 Once connected to the virtual machine open the internet and download wireshark.

-*Wireshark is a network protocol analyzer* which we will use to inspect traffic between both virtual machines.
+*Wireshark is a network protocol analyzer* which we will use to monitor traffic between both virtual machines.
 Select WindowsX 64 installer and install onto the virtual machine.
 ![Downloading Wireshark onto the VM](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/0a337839-7efe-4b21-ab9d-5afb1da3a140)

-On the second virtual machine scroll down to find the private IP Address.
+On the second virtual machine VM2 scroll down to find the private IP Address.
 Which is 10.0.0.5
 ![Private IP Address Of VM2](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/75a62686-d853-436f-aa0e-7b82dbd67f12)

 Open the wireshark app from the start menu and click on the blue fin to start the analysis process.
-Wire shark will begin showing all of the traffic running in the background of the virtual machine.
+Wireshark will begin showing all of the traffic running in the background of the virtual machine.
 ![Using Wireshark](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/9508d356-4643-4ff5-a655-e828a67da7cb)

 In the virtual machine open Windows PowerShell.